Information for First-Time Electors – New Canadians

-During the 2015 general election, we had 132 community relations officers for new Canadians helping to improve access and reduce barriers.
-We are building on that success for the next general election.
+During the 2019 federal election, a number of community relations officers for new Canadians helped improve access and reduce barriers.
+We are building on that success for the next federal election.

 Working with Immigration, Refugees and Citizenship Canada: Elections Canada provides voter registration and election information materials to all participants of citizenship ceremonies that are held during election periods.
 We also provide these materials for large-scale special ceremonies, including swearing-in ceremonies on Parliament Hill on Canada Day, and others led by the Institute for Canadian Citizenship.

 Inspire Democracy: New Canadians are a key group in our Inspire Democracy outreach program.
 Inspire Democracy workshops and participation at important conferences are ways we share information, understand barriers to voting, and discuss effective approaches to support voter participation.
 Inspire Democracy's national outreach strategy for new Canadians has three core components: activities in the communities, a multi-platform advertising campaign, and targeted communication products in many languages.

 It's Our Vote: The 2019 federal election advertising campaign gave Canadians the information they needed to become a candidate, work at an election, register and vote.
 This social and digital campaign helped reduce barriers to voting for first-time voters (youth aged 18–24 and new Canadians), Indigenous people and people with disabilities.